mzkhan98/PyTorch_NN_Image_classification/README.md

 ## Advanced Convolutional Neural Network (CNN)

 The advanced CNN consists of two convolutional layers followed by two fully connected layers.
-This model achieved an accuracy of 98.24% on the test dataset.
+This model achieved an accuracy of 98.24% on the test dataset..

 **Model architecture:**